Mirage10/TeraAnalyzer/README.md

 Union Difference or Intersection of Folder/Filesystems, Filecategorization, FileNavigation

+Prerequisite:
-Prerequisite: Python 3.4 or above,
+a) Python 3.4 or above,
-              package PySide needs to be installes
+b) package PySide needs to be installe
-              not other dependencies
+c) not other dependencies